NVIDIA/NeMo-Guardrails/docs/getting_started/2_core_colang_concepts/README.md

   express greeting
 ```

 As we can see, the LLM correctly predicted the `express greeting` canonical form.
 It even went further to predict what the bot should do, i.e. `bot express greeting`, and the utterance that should be used.
 However, for the `generate_user_intent` task, only the first predicted line is used.
-If you want the LLM to predict everything in a single call, you can enable the [`rails.dialog.single_call` option](#) in `config.yml`.
+If you want the LLM to predict everything in a single call, you can enable the [single LLM call option](#) in `config.yml` (by setting the `rails.dialog.single_call` key to `True`).

 ### Step 2: decide next step